aws/aws-app-mesh-controller-for-k8s/docs/design.md

         - virtualNodeName: colorteller-black.appmesh-demo
           weight: 3
 ```
-the corresponding virtual node names in the AppMesh backend are, `colorteller-appmesh-demo`, `colorteller-blue-appmesh-demo`, and `colorteller-black-appmesh-demo` respectively.
+the corresponding virtual node names in the App Mesh backend are, `colorteller-appmesh-demo`, `colorteller-blue-appmesh-demo`, and `colorteller-black-appmesh-demo` respectively.

 Check out the [example](docs/example.md) application for more details.